 Green Coffee Bean Extract

 This compound contains caffeine.
-When I see the word “extract” I always ask myself what extract they are using.
+When you see the word “extract” always ask yourself what extract they are using.
 In the case of 1Db Goddess, they don't tell us.

-In a review of green coffee bean and weight loss published in 2011 in the journal Gastroenterology Research and Practice, the authors noted that research to date —what little there is —has “a high degree of bias.”
-In other words, while the studies look interesting (they only found three studies they felt were credible), we can't really be sure how reliable they are until better, more objective research is done.
+While green coffee continues to be a popular weight loss supplement, I don't think it works.
+In a review of green coffee, the authors noted that research to date —what little there is —has “a high degree of bias.”
+In other words, while the studies look interesting (they only found three studies they felt were credible), we can't really be sure how reliable they are until better, research is done.

 What extract of cocoa are they using?
-They don't tell us but I'm guessing the extract is caffeine.
+They don't tell us.
+Could it be caffeine?

 This compound looks like the herb ephedra which is banned from weight loss supplements in the US.
 Synephrine also goes by other names including bitter orange, Citrus aurantium and “orange peel extract.”